 Common Press Project

-Help us build a Wooden Common Press!
+Help us build a Full-Scale Replica Common Press!

-While we will never know exactly what Maxwell's press looked like, it was likely a used model, imported from England.
-Our project will use the few known original presses from the mid-18th Century, as well as the 1978 schematics of the Smithsonian's "Benjamin Franklin Press," as references.
-Our hope is to create a replica press as close to the one Maxwell used as possible.
+While we will never know exactly what Maxwell’s printing press looked like, it was likely similar to those imported from England at the time.
+Our project used photos of surviving English presses, as well as the 1978 schematics of the Smithsonian's "Franklin Press," as references to create our own design.

 CAD Rendering of our Press Design

-Project Goals
+Project Summary

 We cannot do this without you!
 Our goal is to raise $35,000 to make this project a reality.